Recreation Resources Service (RRS)

 RRS was established for the specific purpose of providing assistance to public and private segments of the leisure service industry within North Carolina, including municipal and county park and recreation departments, nonprofit agencies, private recreation agencies, recreation consumer groups, and recreation and park board and commission members.

-The work of RRS is accomplished by five full time staff, which include a director and four regional consultants.
+The work of RRS is accomplished by six full time staff, which include a director and four regional consultants.
 RRS maintains three field offices throughout the state to serve its constituents.

 RRS concentrates on four types of services: technical assistance, field administration for the Land & Water Conservation Fund and the Park & Recreation Trust Fund, applied research and continuing education.